Vehicles have been trapped at Biloxi crash site before

 The crash that changed Biloxi's maps

 Before Tuesday, the Main Street crossing had 16 train-vehicle crashes since 1976, including two deaths, Sumwalt said.
-At least six of those wrecks involved vehicles that were stalled or otherwise stopped on the tracks, according to the NTSB and the Federal Railroad Administration
+At least six of those wrecks involved vehicles that were stalled or otherwise stopped on the tracks, according to the NTSB and the Federal Railroad Administration.

 Running parallel to the track is Esters Boulevard.
-It is named after Michael Esters, the city's first African-American city councilman, following his death, Creel said.
+It was named after Michael Esters, the city's first African-American city councilman, following his death, Creel said.

 Esters was killed at the Main Street crossing.
 A train struck his moving vehicle, FRA records show, on March 23, 1983.